inducer/pycuda/doc/source/util.rst

 .. module:: pycuda.autoinit

-This module, when imported, automatically performs all the steps necessary to get CUDA ready for submission of compute kernels.
+The module :mod:`pycuda.autoinit`,  when imported, automatically performs all the steps necessary to get CUDA ready for submission of compute kernels.
-When imported, this module will automatically initialize CUDA and create a :class:`pycuda.driver.Context` on the device.
+It uses :func:`pycuda.tools.make_default_context` to create a compute context.

 .. data:: device

   An instance of :class:`pycuda.driver.Device` that was used for automatic initialization.
-The appropriate device is found by calling :func:`pycuda.tools.get_default_device`.

 .. data:: context

   A default-constructed instance of :class:`pycuda.driver.Context` on :data:`device`.
+This context is created by calling :func:`pycuda.tools.make_default_context`.

 Choice of Device
 ----------------

 .. module:: pycuda.tools

+.. function:: make_default_context()

+  Return a :class:`pycuda.driver.Context` instance chosen according to the following rules:

+   * If the environment variable :envvar:`CUDA_DEVICE` is set, its integer value is used as the device number.

+   * If the file :file:`.cuda-device` is present in the user's home directory, the integer value of its contents is used as the device number.

+   * Otherwise, all available CUDA devices are tried in a round-robin fashion.

+  An error is raised if this does not lead to a usable context.

+  .. versionadded: 0.94

 .. function:: get_default_device(default=0)

+  Deprecated.
+Use :func:`make_default_context`.

   Return a :class:`pycuda.driver.Device` instance chosen according to the following rules: